DineshDuvvuri/Flappy-Bird/README.md

 ## Usage

 - Open the game.
-- Tap the screen to make the bird flap.
+- Enter the screen to make the bird flap.
 - Guide the bird through gaps in the pipes.
 - Earn points by passing through pipes.
 - Avoid hitting pipes or the ground.